madsonweb/RPG-Maker-Android-App/README.md

 # RPG-Maker-Android-App
  This is just a quick and dirty way to enable you to convert your RPG Maker game to android.

 Made with Android studio using Kotlin.
 So keep it there.

-[If you use this project please credit me somewhere in your game.
-A message here to tell me you did it would be much appreciated]
+Tested With RPG Maker MV but it certainly works with MZ.
+Use it by your own I do not guarantee the end-user experience.

 Currently:
 - It is not pretty